 Students who are enrolled at another institution may, with written permission of their home institution, study at NCC for no more than two consecutive semesters, while maintaining matriculated status at their home college.
 The home institution must grant permission and list recommended courses to be taken at Nassau Community College.
 Check out the Class Schedule for class availability, and select the semester for which you are planning on enrolling.

-- Submit a Visiting Student Application for Admission with a $50.00 non-refundable fee to the Office of the Registrar.
+- Submit a Visiting Student Application and Home School Approval Form for Admission with a $50.00 non-refundable fee to the Office of the Registrar.
 Follow the instructions on the application.

 - To download and print the application, please click here.